 The Jazz Archivist

-All back issues of The Jazz Archivist are available online via the Tulane University Digital Library.
+All back issues of The Jazz Archivist are available online via Tulane University Digital Collections.

 From 1986-2019, The Jazz Archivist (ISSN: 1085-8415) served as a newsletter and non-peer reviewed journal covering jazz and New Orleans music.
 Published by the William Ransom Hogan Jazz Archive, the publication featured articles and updates written by Hogan Archive staff, as well as independent researchers and scholars.
 The Jazz Archivist ceased publication after its 2019 issue.